-The redemption process provides members with the option to pay for taxes, fees and surcharges with cash or by redeeming Aeroplan points or by using both points and cash.
+The redemption process provides members with the option to pay for taxes and fees with cash or by redeeming Aeroplan points or by using both points and cash.
 It’s pretty simple:

 - Select your flight

-- Select the option to pay for your taxes, fees & surcharges with cash or with miles—or a combination of the two
+- Select the option to pay for your taxes and fees with cash or with miles—or a combination of the two

 - Book your ticket